haraldmaida/lamcal/README.md

 [lamcal]: https://github.com/haraldmaida/lamcal
 [lamcal-repl]: https://github.com/haraldmaida/lamcal/tree/master/repl

-[lamcal] is a [Lambda Calculus] parser and evaluator written in [Rust] and a separate command line REPL application to play around with lambda expressions interactively.
+[lamcal] is a [Lambda Calculus] parser and evaluator and a separate command line REPL application to play around with lambda expressions interactively.
+All code is written in [Rust].

 Highlights: